KodyJKing/superhot-mcc/README.md

 ### `package.ps1`

 Packages mod into a `.zip` file.
-Creates a xaudio2_9redist.dll wrapper to load the mod.
+Creates a copy of xaudio2_9redist.dll that imports the mod.

+### `install_package.ps1`

+Runs `package.ps1` and installs the mod into the game.
+This is not for end users.
+It's for testing the installation process.

+Arguments:

+- Inherits from `package.ps1`.
+- `-MCCPath` Path to the root of the MCC installation.
+Default is `C:\Program Files (x86)\Steam\steamapps\common\Halo The Master Chief Collection`.
+- `-Uninstall` Uninstalls the mod instead of installing it.